Corporate Social Responsibility Builds Brand

 - 9 percent increase in “would switch” brands if a similar brand supported a good cause.

-Millennials, more than Non-Millennials, prefer active engagement in cause campaigns, such as volunteering their time (31% versus 26%), cause-support purchasing (37% versus 30%), encouraging others to support a cause (30% versus 22%), and participating in fundraising events (27% versus 16%).
+Millennials, more than Non-Millennials, prefer active engagement in cause campaigns, such as volunteering their time (31 percent versus 26 percent), cause-support purchasing (37 percent versus 30 percent), encouraging others to support a cause (30 percent versus 22 percent), and participating in fundraising events (27 percent versus 16 percent).
 Thirty-seven percent of Millennials report being drawn to products co-branding with cause campaigns where their purchase is a form of support, such as Tom’s Shoes One for One Campaign.

-About 90% of consumers want companies to tell them the ways they are supporting causes.
-Nearly two-thirds (61%) don’t think companies are giving them enough details about their efforts, including the amounts donated and the length of the promotions.
+About 90 percent of consumers want companies to tell them the ways they are supporting causes.
+Nearly two-thirds (61 percent) don’t think companies are giving them enough details about their efforts, including the amounts donated and the length of the promotions.

-Globally 66% of people believe it’s no longer enough for corporations to merely give money away, but that they must integrate good causes into their day-to-day business.
+Globally 66 percent of people believe it’s no longer enough for corporations to merely give money away, but that they must integrate good causes into their day-to-day business.

 Cause Marketing Increases Sales.
-Behavioral research demonstrated a 28 to 78% increase in actual purchase within the toothpaste and shampoo categories.
+Behavioral research demonstrated a 28 to 78 percent increase in actual purchase within the toothpaste and shampoo categories.

 Cause Increasingly Creates Differentiation.
-About 79% of Americans say they would be likely to switch from one brand to another, when price and quality are about equal, if the other brand is associated with a good cause (compared to 66% in 1993).
+About 79 percent of Americans say they would be likely to switch from one brand to another, when price and quality are about equal, if the other brand is associated with a good cause (compared to 66 percent in 1993).

-People Are Cause-Conscious in Many Aspects of Life since 89% of Americans state it is very/somewhat important to know about the values of companies they come in contact with – whether through buying products, working for them or living in a community in which they operate.
+People Are Cause-Conscious in Many Aspects of Life since 89 percent of Americans state it is very/somewhat important to know about the values of companies they come in contact with – whether through buying products, working for them or living in a community in which they operate.